Rank Centrality: Ranking from Pair-wise Comparisons: Main Results

 which is pair-wise logistic regression.
 The MLE is known to be consistent \citep{Ford57}.
 The finite sample analysis of MLE is provided in Section \ref{sec:ML}.

 For comparison with Regularized Rank Centrality, we provide regularized MLE or regularized Logistic Regression:

-{\em Borda Count.} The Borda Count method, analyzed recently by \citet{AS11}, scores an item by counting the number of wins divided by the total number of comparisons.
-This can be thought of as an extension of the standard Borda Count for aggregating full rankings.
-If we break the full rankings into pairwise comparisons and apply the pairwise version of the Borda Count from \citep{AS11}, then it produces the same ranking as the standard Borda Count applied to the original full rankings.
+{\em Borda Count.} The (generalized) Borda Count method, analyzed recently by \citet{AS11}, scores an item by counting the number of wins divided by the total number of comparisons:

+This can be thought of as an extension of the standard Borda Count for aggregating full rankings \citep{Borda1781}, which is widely used in psychology \citep{Dav63,KS40,Mos51}.
+If we break the full rankings into pair-wise comparisons and apply the pair-wise version of the Borda Count from \citep{AS11}, then it produces the same ranking as the standard Borda Count applied to the original full rankings.
+This is different from how HodgeRank from \cite{JLYY11} generalizes Borda count, which does not normalize the scores by the number of comparisons.

 {\em Spectral Ranking Algorithms.} Rank Centrality can be classified as part of the spectral ranking algorithms, which assign scores to the items according to the leading eigenvector of a matrix that represents the data.
 Different choices of the matrix based on data can lead to different algorithms.
 Few prominent examples are {\em Ratio matrix} in \citep{Saa03} and those in \cite{dwork01}.
-In Ratio matrix algorithm, the scores are assigned as per the top eigenvector of the ratio matrix, whose $(i,j)$-th entry is $a_{ij}/a_{ji}$. \cite{dwork01} introduced four spectral ranking algorithms called MC1, MC2, MC3 and MC4.
-They are all based on a random walk very similar (but distinctly different) to that of Rank Centrality.
+In Ratio matrix algorithm, a matrix $M\in\reals^{n\times n}$ with $M_{ij}=a_{ij}/a_{ji}$ is constructed (and $M_{ii}=1$), and the scores for the times are assigned as per the top eigenvector of this ratio matrix. \cite{dwork01} introduced four spectral ranking algorithms called MC1, MC2, MC3 and MC4.
+They are all based on a random walk very similar (but distinct) to that of Rank Centrality.
+These algorithms use the stationary distributions of the following Markov chains respectively, translated to account for the pair-wise comparisons data: $P^{\rm (MC1)}_{ij} = 1/|\{\ell : a_{i\ell }>0 \}|$, $P_{ij}^{\rm (MC2)} = a_{ij}/\sum_{\ell\neq i} a_{i\ell}$,